I answered my own question.

 M 16 X 1.5 Pitch

-And Doing my Research, I found that some Hyundais come
+And Doing my Research, I found that some Hyundais came with Same

-with Same

-measurements on their Thermo Switches, and
+measurements on their Thermo Switches, and certain models came

 I Found This one:

 It Belongs to a Hyundai Elantra, this is the Part Number chart:

 The part number could end in zero or one, because it has variants

 for different Hyundai models; no problem; but I Kindly suggest you

 to use the part number from the Hyundai part's Box, in the Photo.

 Here you can See Both Thermo Switches Compared Side by Side,